bpfman/bpfman/docs/blog/posts/introduction-to-bpfman.md

 Using XDP as an example, the application can request that an XDP program be loaded on multiple nodes using the XdpProgram CRD, which includes the necessary information such as the bytecode image to load, interface to attach it to, and priority.
-An XdpProgram CRD that would do the same thing as the bpfctl command shown above on every node in a cluster is shown below.
+An XdpProgram CRD that would do the same thing as the CLI command shown above on every node in a cluster is shown below.

 ```yaml